The Fulfillment of the Promises of God

 I wish to expose it for what it is, namely, an unbiblical framework designed and implemented by man centuries ago.
 It may be termed a "framework" but is it nothing more or less than an ancient tradition.

 I am unconcerned with the minutia of the various versions of the framework.
-The version I chose is that presented in the first 8 chapters of the book listed above by Dr. Richard Belcher.
+The version I chose is that which is presented in the first 8 chapters of the book listed above by Dr. Richard Belcher.
 I tried to pick a representative apologetic of a version which could reasonably be termed common and/or well-accepted.
 I found nominal support for this strategy by reviewing what others recommended for apologetic books by Covenant Theologians.
 This book was frequently and positively mentioned.

-The strategy of this article is very simple: I accept and argue from only those Old Testament covenants which can be exposited plainly, directly and simply from what is written in the Scriptures rather than from what is not written in the Westminster Confession of Faith!
-It should not, therefore, be surprising that I reject completely the Covenant of Works and the Covenant of Grace since these have neither obvious nor direct representation from the Scripture.
-As I review Dr. Belcher’s chapters on these (chapters 2 and 3, respectively), I point out where I find that the ‘covenants’ under discussion are non-existent and therefore support for them likewise non-existent.
+The strategy of this article is very simple: I accept and argue from only those Old Testament covenants which can be exposited plainly, directly and simply from what is written in the Scriptures rather than from what is written in the Westminster Confession of Faith!
+It should not, therefore, be surprising that I reject completely the Covenant of Works and the Covenant of Grace since these have neither direct, nor even obvious, representation from the Scripture.
+As I review Dr. Belcher’s chapters on these (chapters 2 and 3, respectively), I point out where I find that the ‘covenants’ under discussion are non-existent and therefore support for them is likewise non-existent.

 I will present evidence in this article that Covenant Theology regularly engages in speculation and inference when a point it attempts to make can’t be found in plain Scripture.
 This is a painfully obvious shortcoming of the framework and would be comical if the topic was anything other than responsible theology.